-CIBSE offers student membership to those on relevant courses, which can lead to valuable networking opportunities at industry events, as well as discounted prices on publications and other resources.
+CIBSE offers student membership to those on relevant courses, which can lead to valuable networking opportunities at industry events as well as discounted prices on publications and other resources.

-You will need to show evidence of the following:
+You'll need to show evidence of:

-- problem-solving ability;
+- problem-solving ability

-- analytical skills;
+- analytical skills

-- communication skills;
+- communication skills

-- the ability to work as part of a team;
+- your ability to work as part of a team

 - 3D visualisation, computer modelling and IT competence.

-Building services engineers can find opportunities with a variety of employers including:
+Building services engineers can find opportunities with a variety of employers, including:

-- consultancies providing services such as building services design, sustainable energy systems, installation inspections, specification and cost control to a variety of client companies;
+- consultancies, providing services such as building services design, sustainable energy systems, installation inspections, specification and cost control to a variety of client companies

-- multidisciplinary construction companies requiring specialist design and planning skills for a range of projects;
+- multidisciplinary construction companies, requiring specialist design and planning skills for a range of projects

-- major house building companies advising on energy efficiency in design;
+- major house building companies, advising on energy efficiency in design

-- universities and other educational institutions requiring ongoing building systems support and maintenance, in addition to occasional customised design work;
+- universities and other educational institutions, requiring ongoing building systems support and maintenance in addition to occasional customised design work

-- local authorities requiring systems maintenance and design support across a range of facilities;
+- local authorities, requiring systems maintenance and design support across a range of facilities

 Look for job vacancies at: